learning-zone/java-basics/JDBC-questions.md

 #### Q. What are the steps to connect to a database in java?
 #### Q. What are the differences between ResultSet and RowSet?
 #### Q. How can we execute stored procedures using CallableStatement?
+#### Q. What are the differences between Statement and PreparedStatement interface?
 #### Q. What are CLOB and BLOB data types in JDBC?
 #### Q. What are the different types of lockings in JDBC?
 #### Q. How can we store and retrieve images from the database?